Milk caps (game): Equipment

 Milk caps generally involves two types of playing discs: milk caps and slammers.
 Milk caps are typically flat circular cardboard discs which are decorated with images on one or both sides.
 Traditional (or traditional-style) milk caps are made of rougher cardboard, are printed with limited colors, and often have a staple in them (as they appeared when used as actual POG bottlecaps), while modern commercial pogs were stiffer, thicker and are often printed with colorful glossy imagery.

 The other equipment that is used is a slammer: a heavier game piece often made of metal, rubber, or more commonly plastic, which come in various thicknesses and weights.
 They are typically similar in diameter to milk caps.
 Metal slammers are not allowed in some games because they are usually heavier than other materials, giving the player with the first turn an unfair advantage, and have a tendency to damage the milk caps.

 Gameplay

 Rules vary among players, but the game variants generally have common gameplay features.
 Each player has their own collection of milk caps and one or more slammers.
-Before the game, players decide whether or not to play "for keeps", i.e. players get to keep the milk caps that they win during the game and must forfeit those that have been won by other players.
+Before the game, players decide whether to play "for keeps", i.e. players get to keep the milk caps that they win during the game and must forfeit those that have been won by other players.
 The game can then begin as follows: